Police officer charged with lying about leaks to Proud Boys leader

-A police officer was arrested Friday on charges he lied about leaking confidential information to a leader of the far-right Proud Boys extremist group and obstructed an investigation after group members destroyed a Black Lives Matter banner in the nation’s capital.
+A Washington, D.C. police officer was arrested Friday on charges that he lied about leaking confidential information to Proud Boys extremist group leader Enrique Tarrio and obstructed an investigation after group members destroyed a Black Lives Matter banner in the nation’s capital.

 An indictment alleges that Metropolitan Police Department Lt.
-Shane Lamond, 47, of Stafford, Virginia, warned former Proud Boys national chairman Enrique Tarrio that law enforcement had an arrest warrant for Tarrio related to the banner’s destruction.
+Shane Lamond, 47, of Stafford, Virginia, warned Tarrio, then national chairman of the far-right group, that law enforcement had an arrest warrant for him related to the banner’s destruction.

-Tarrio was arrested in Washington two days before Proud Boys members joined a mob in storming the Capitol on Jan.
+Tarrio was arrested in Washington two days before Proud Boys members joined the mob in storming the Capitol on Jan.
 6, 2021.
-Earlier this month, Tarrio and three other group members were convicted of seditious conspiracy charges for what prosecutors said was a plot to keep then-President Donald Trump in the White House after he lost the 2020 election.
+Earlier this month, Tarrio and three other leaders were convicted of seditious conspiracy charges for what prosecutors said was a plot to keep then-President Donald Trump in the White House after he lost the 2020 election.

 A federal grand jury in Washington indicted Lamond on one count of obstruction of justice and three counts of making false statements.
-He is scheduled to make his initial court appearance on Friday.
+A magistrate judge ordered Lamond’s release from custody after he pleaded not guilty to the charges during his initial court appearance Friday.

+The indictment accuses Lamond of lying to and misleading federal investigators when they questioned him in June 2021 about his contacts with Tarrio.
+The indictment also says Tarrio provided Lamond with information about the Jan.
+6 attack.

+“Looks like the feds are locking people up for rioting at the Capitol.
+I hope none of your guys were among them,” Lamond told Tarrio in a Telegram message two days after the siege.

+Lamond declined to comment.
+His attorney, Mark Schamel, released a statement Friday saying, “Lt.
+Lamond is a decorated officer whose position required contact with extremist groups who sought to undermine our democracy on January 6th, yet he does not, nor has he ever, supported their views.”

+Schamel added that “the jury will see the fallacy of these unfairly levied allegations when the evidence is presented.”

-Mark Schamel, an attorney for Lamond, didn’t immediately respond to a phone message seeking comment.
-Schamel has previously said that Lamond’s job was to communicate with a variety of groups protesting in Washington, and his conduct with Tarrio was never inappropriate
+Schamel has previously said that Lamond’s job was to communicate with a variety of groups protesting in Washington, and his conduct with Tarrio was never inappropriate.
+His lawyer told The Associated Press in December that Lamond is a “decorated veteran” of the police department and “doesn’t share any of the indefensible positions” of extremist groups.

+The Metropolitan Police Department said Friday that it would do an internal review after the federal case against Lamond is resolved.

+“We understand this matter sparks a range of emotions, and believe the allegations of this member’s actions are not consistent of our values and our commitment to the community,” the department said in a statement.

 Lamond began using the Telegram messaging platform to give Tarrio information about law enforcement activity around July 2020, about a year after they started talking, according to prosecutors.
 By November of that year, he was talking about meeting Tarrio during a night out.